History of the District of Columbia Fire and Emergency Medical Services Department: 19th century

 D.C.
 Fire and EMS Museum, the oldest fire station in Washington D.C.

-The earliest records of official activity in regard to firefighting in the District of Columbia record a purchase authorization for a pumper in 1800.
-In 1804, after the city was organized into wards, the citizens met to found the first volunteer companies, named the Columbia Fire Company and the Anacostia Fire Company (The Fire Department of Georgetown was founded in 1776, but Georgetown did not become a part of the District of Columbia Fire Department until 1871).
-In 1814, the building which housed the Columbia Fire Company was burned to the ground by the British.
+The earliest official record about firefighting in the District of Columbia is a purchase authorization for a pumper in 1800.
+(The Fire Department of Georgetown, founded in 1776, would not become a part of the District of Columbia Fire Department until 1871.)

+In 1804, after the city was organized into wards, citizens created two volunteer companies: the Columbia Fire Company on Capitol Hill and the Anacostia Fire Company.
+In 1814, the building that housed the Columbia Fire Company was burned to the ground by the British.

-The first firefighter killed in the line of duty in the District of Columbia died before the formation of the paid department.
-The earliest records extant detail the deaths and funerals of members of the Western Hose Company in Georgetown and the Columbia Fire Company on Capitol Hill named John G. Anderson and Benjamin Greenup (respectively) who died two months apart in 1856, but those same records mention that there had been previous deaths as well.
-The pumper that ran over Benjamin Greenup, killing him, has been preserved and can be seen at the Fire Museum housed at DC's oldest fire station, on Capitol Hill.
+The names of the first firefighters killed in the line of duty in the District of Columbia are unknown, but they are alluded to in 1856 records of the death and funeral of John G. Anderson of the Western Hose Company in Georgetown and, two months later, of Benjamin Greenup of the Columbia Fire Company.
+Greenup was killed when he was run over by a pumper, which is today on display at the Fire Museum, housed at DC's oldest fire station on Capitol Hill.

-The first proposed bill to authorize the formation of a paid fire department in Washington was presented to the Committee on District matter before Congress during the session of 1860-1861, but was defeated.
+The first bill to authorize a paid fire department in Washington was presented to Congress' Committee on District Matters during the session of 1860-61; it was defeated.

 The first fire alarm telegraph system was installed in the city on October 12, 1864, and the first alarm was sent using it on October 21 at 12:05 am, to Box 24, near 8th and L Streets, NW.

-An act of Congress authorized the formation of a paid fire department in the District of Columbia on April 25, 1864, and a part-paid department was organized that same year, consisting of three engine companies and one truck company.
-The first chief engineer was John H. Sessford.
-In 1870, approval for a fully paid department was signed by the mayor, and in 1871, the department was reorganized and expanded, incorporating the Fire Department of Georgetown.
-The name of the new, reorganized department was changed from the "Washington City Fire Department" to the "District of Columbia Fire Department" as part of the reorganization.
+On April 25, 1864, an act of Congress authorized the formation of a paid fire department in the District of Columbia.
+Months later, a part-paid department was organized: the Washington City Fire Department, consisting of three engine companies and a truck company under Chief John H. Sessford.
+A fully paid department was authorized by the mayor in 1870, and the following year, the department was reorganized, expanded to include the Fire Department of Georgetown, and renamed the District of Columbia Fire Department.

-In 1873, the Washington Fire Department was called to help the Baltimore City Fire Department with a fire on Clay Street, and Engines 2 and 3 were loaded onto a train, which transported them to Baltimore in just 39 minutes.
-The Baltimore City Fire Department responded in kind in 1877, when the U.S. Patent Office caught fire, sending four engine companies, two of which assisted with the fire at the Patent Office, while the other two responded to a second fire that started on G Street while the Patent Office was still burning.
+In 1873, the fire department was called to help the Baltimore City Fire Department with a fire on Clay Street.
+Engines 2 and 3 were loaded onto a train that transported them to Baltimore in just 39 minutes.
+Four years later, the Baltimore City Fire Department responded in kind, sending four engine companies when the U.S. Patent Office caught fire.
+Two helped fight the Patent Office fire, while the other two responded to a fire that started on G Street.